|The MGA With An Attitude

 If that doesn't work, there are a number of other methods that can work, depending on what tools you may have at hand (or how much you want to spend on tools).

-Before I go any farther, remember that there are 5 bleed nipples on the MGA 1500, or 7 on the MGA 1600 (2 on each front caliper), and maybe 2 more for Twin Cam and Deluxe cars with rear disk brakes Also if you have the disk brake calipers on the wrong side of the car the bleed nipples will be on the bottom, and you will never be able to get the air out of the calipers.
+Before I go any farther, remember that there are 5 bleed nipples on the MGA 1500, or 7 on the MGA 1600 (2 on each front caliper), and 5 for Twin Cam and Deluxe cars with All Round Disk Brakes (one bleeder per caliper).
+Also if you have the disk brake calipers on the wrong side of the car the bleed nipples will be on the bottom, and you will never be able to get the air out of the calipers.
 Fix that first if necessary.

 I like to use a pressure bleeder, like the Gunsons Eezi-bleed®, sold by most car parts suppliers, not cheap but a very handy tool.
 This is the ultimate in convenience for single handed bleeding of brakes and clutch.
 It works every time, and makes the job a one person project, which can be finished in a few minutes.
 If you browse around the net you may find instructions to build your own.
 This device has a bottle (with a pressure tight screw cap) which can hold more than half a quart of extra hydraulic fluid.
 There are two hoses attached to the cap.
 One hose is fairly long and has a latching air chuck to attach to the nearest tire valve for air pressure supply.
 The other hose is shorter, and has a fitting to attach to a screw cap which makes a pressure tight seal on the master cylinder reservoir.
 This hose extends through the bottle cap into the bottom of the bottle so it can take most of the fluid from the bottle before taking any air.
 Some larger "pro" versions of this device can have a much larger bottle, and maybe a hand pump for independent pressure.